knowhy/ansible-role-grafana/README.md

 Notes
 -----

-This role installs Grafana using the build provided under `https://grafanarel.s3.amazonaws.com/builds/grafana-{{ grafana_version }}.linux-x64.tar.gz`.
+This role installs Grafana using the builds provided under `https://grafanarel.s3.amazonaws.com/builds/grafana-{{ grafana_version }}.linux-x64.tar.gz` for nightly builds and `https://s3-us-west-2.amazonaws.com/grafana-releases/master/grafana-{{ grafana_version }}.linux-x64.tar.gz.sha256` for release builds.

+This role is tested against `CentOS 7`, `Ubuntu 16.04` and `Ubuntu 14.04` but it should work on any Linux distribution as there are no distribution specific dependencies.

+Support for for `upstart` init script is currently not tested.

 Example Playbook
 ----------------